Thompson submachine gun: M1A1

 The M1A1, standardized in October 1942 as the United States Submachine Gun, Cal. .45, M1A1, could be produced in half the time of the M1928A1, and at a much lower cost.
 The main difference between the M1 and M1A1 was the bolt.
-The M1 bolt had a floating firing pin and hammer, the bolt of the M1A1 had the firing pin machined to the face of the bolt, eliminating unnecessary parts.
+The M1 bolt had a floating firing pin and hammer, and the bolt of the M1A1 had the firing pin machined to the face of the bolt, eliminating unnecessary parts.
 The reinforced stock and protective sight wings were standard.
 The 30-round magazine became more common.
-In 1939, Thompsons cost the government $209 apiece.
+In 1939, Thompsons' cost the government $209 apiece.
 By the spring of 1942, cost-reduction design changes had brought this down to $70.
 In February 1944, the M1A1 reached a low price of $45 each, including accessories and spare parts, although the difference in price between the M1 and M1A1 was only $0.06.
 By the end of the war, the M1A1 was replaced with the even lower-cost M3 (commonly called the "Grease Gun").

 Semi-automatic

 Model 1927

 The Model 1927 was the open bolt semi-automatic version of the M1921.
 It was made by modifying an existing Model 1921, including replacing certain parts.
-The "Thompson Submachine Gun" inscription was machined over to replace it with "Thompson Semi-Automatic Carbine", and the "Model 1921" inscription was also machined over to replace it with "Model 1927."
+The "Thompson Submachine Gun" inscription was machined over to replace it with "Thompson Semi-Automatic Carbine", and the "Model 1921" inscription was also machined over to replace it with "Model 1927".
 Although the Model 1927 was semi-automatic only, it was easily converted to fully automatic by installing a full-auto Model 1921 fire control group (internal parts).
 Most Model 1927s owned by police have been converted back to full-auto.
 The original Model 1927 is classified as a machine gun under the National Firearms Act of 1934 (a) by being "readily convertible" by swapping parts and (b) by a 1982 BATF ruling making all open bolt semi-automatic firearms manufactured after the date of this ruling classified as machine guns.